ciaa/FreeOSEK_LPC1769/README.md

 Zend Engine v2.5.0, Copyright (c) 1998-2014 Zend Technologies

 As you can see, this repository has been tested with package php-5.5.15-Win32-VC11-x86.

+Also the LPCXpresso version used was LPCXpresso v7.3.0 [Build 186] [2014-07-09].
+You can get it at http://www.lpcware.com/lpcxpresso

 If you have any questions, please contact us at: contacto(at)proyecto-ciaa(dot)com(dot)ar